jurgen-paul/alphacodium/README.md

 ```
 cd /app

+pip install -e .

 ```

 * Now you can run the tests inside the docker

+## Common tasks

-## Generating solutions to a dataset
+### Generating solutions to a dataset

-The process includes s
+The process includes :

 * Selecting the problems you want to let the competitor solve and storing them in a dataset